• Home

 This post was originally published on August 28, 2013.
 Updated on October 04, 2020.
 We care about you, so please take extra precautions when doing the suggestions listed in this article.

 Visiting parks and playgrounds no matter the season, we believe, would do good to your kids.
 It’s a chance to have bonding moments with them.
 It’s also a good way for them to exercise.
-Neighbourhood playgrounds, funparks, themed parks all excite a child.
+Neighbourhood playgrounds, funparks, theme parks all excite a child.
 But the park nearest to you isn’t only convenient, it’s where they can meet friends from the neighbourhood too.

 We very well know the proverb “all work and no play makes Jack a dull boy.”
 Although kids don’t work like adults do, their staying at home playing indoor games (probably on consoles) could rust them out physically.
 So running, jumping, climbing during park visits make their joints mobile.
 Studies also show that spending time contemplating on creation/nature relieves stress, even just having plants and trees near you.
 It’s not just the green pigment that makes one relax, being around nature promotes health and well-being as reported by the US National Library of Medicine National Institutes of Health.